-The tracking system are expected to affect the flying of the tracks as less as possible, which require it to be as light as possible.
-The particle ID ability is one of the feasibility of the tracking system, however for such energetic tracks, the classic method, such as dE/dx, TOF are not reliable.
-In CEPC, the inner tracking system should be sensitive in momentum measurement to charged particles, which transverse momentum ranged from 0 to 80GeV, with an accuracy compatible to the beam energy uncertainty of the accelerator[37].

-The TPC (Time Projection Chamber) could be used as a main central tracker [38] [39], Time Projection Chambers (TPCs) have been extensively studied and used in many fields, especially in particle physics experiments, including STAR [40] and ALICE [41].
-Their low material budget and excellent pattern recognition capability make them ideal for three dimensional tracking and identification of charged particles.
-They are also the only type of electronically read gaseous detector delivering direct three-dimensional track information.
-However, there has always been a critical problem with TPCs, especially in high background conditions, the space charge distortion due to the accumulation of positive ions in the drift volume [42].
+Time Projection Chambers (TPCs) have been extensively studied and used in many fields, especially in particle physics experiments, including STAR [35] and ALICE [36].
+Since the tracking system are expected to affect the translation of the trackers as less as possible, which require it to be as light as possible.
+The particle ID ability is one of the feasibility of the tracking system, however for such energetic tracks, the classic method, such as dE/dx, TOF are not reliable, so that the TPC could be used as a primary central tracker [37] [38], In CEPC, the inner tracking system should be sensitive in momentum measurement to charged particles, which transverse momentum ranged from 0 to 80GeV, furthermore, the accelerator with precision appropriate to the energy uncertainty of a beam[39].
+Their inexpensive material budget and excellent pattern recognition capability make them ideal for three-dimensional tracking and identification of charged particles.
+They are also the exclusive type of electronically read gaseous detector delivering direct three-dimensional track information.
+Nevertheless, there has always been a critical problem with TPCs, especially in high background conditions, the space charge distortion due to the accumulation of positive ions in the drift volume [40].